Low Energy Supergravity Revisited (I): Towards model building and phenomenology from the NSWS

-To go further in the study of the vacuum structure, we consider expansions of the $c$ functions in powers of the $\epsilon$ parameter.
-It turns out that keeping only the leading order in $\epsilon$ misses important physical contributions, as the consistancy requirement $\langle S^p \rangle \ll m_{p\ell}$ enforces at this order the potential to be essentially flat in the $S$-fields directions.
-We thus skip the details of this case here and include right away higher orders.
-Including all contributions to ${\cal O}(\epsilon^4)$ proves sufficient as it takes into account all the hidden sector and part of the observable sector.\footnote{The neglected higher powers of $\epsilon$, up to power $8$, all involve the observable sector.} We find,
+with $\epsilon \ll 1$ (and possibly $\xi \ll 1$ as well),} and consider expansions in powers of the $\epsilon$ parameter. \gilbertzero{It turns out that keeping only the leading order in $\epsilon$ misses important physical contributions, as the consistancy requirement $\langle S^p \rangle \ll m_{p\ell}$ enforces at this order the potential to be essentially flat in the $S$-fields directions.
+Including all contributions to ${\cal O}(\epsilon^4)$ proves sufficient as it takes into account all the hidden sector and part of the observable sector.\footnote{The neglected higher powers of $\epsilon$, up to power $8$, all involve the observable sector.} }